Using Save Up Goals

 Unlike Labs features, which are more experimental, public beta means this version of Goals is stable and supported — just not yet final.
 Beta improvements are shipping regularly and the experience will continue to evolve.

 If you’d rather wait for the complete rollout, that’s perfectly fine too.
-The full experience will be available early next year, once all planned features are released.
+The full experience will be available early this year, once all planned features are released.

 Why don’t I see a goal status?